catalyzeio/paas-cli-reference/combined_docs.md

 List all pending organization invitations
 ```

 `invites list` lists all pending invites for the associated environment's organization.
 Any invites that have already been accepted will not appear in this list.
-To manage users who have already accepted invitations or are already granted access to your environment, use the [users](#Users) group of commands.
+To manage users who have already accepted invitations or are already granted access to your environment, use the <a data-unique="Users">users</a> group of commands.
 Here is a sample command

 ```
 catalyze invites list